indust-software/ubuntu-dev-setup/README.md

 3. Run `chmod +x ./install.sh && ./install.sh`.

 > IMPORTANT! : In project root directory there is also `setup.bash` script.
 Don't execute it!
 You should only run `install.sh` file.

+# Contents

+A list of installed applications is constantly increasing.
+But if you think that the script should find something else that you have two options:
+- Contribute - fork a repository, add software installer or system configuration script and PR to a development branch
+- Report - Create an appropriate topic in the issues or append to an existing one.